 I have loved you in the wrong places but the time was always right.

 “That is the thing”, the voices whisper, “pretend or give up” and there is an urge to reach out to someone at God fucking 2 a.m in the morning with the words, “Help me”.
 But, I don’t because anxiety screams, “why the fuck would someone be up at 2 a.m in the morning on a Sunday?”

 Contemplating on ways I would like to ask for help without actually appearing weak.
 For you see, I’ve pretended to be strong for so long that these self imposed restrictions make it hard to reach out or break down.

 It’s hard to ask for help when you’ve been on the other end.
-You’re the helper, not the helpee.
+You’re the helper, not the one being helped.
 You’re the anchor at the bottom of the ocean that does not let others drown.
 You save.
 You don’t ask to be saved.

 The realization that I’m drowning comes in too late and there is no end in sight.
 How does one swim against or with the currents when they were made to sink?

 But that is the thing, “you cannot drown at the bottom of the ocean” it whispers.